 Foreign, Commonwealth and Development Office (FCDO)

 Connecting Classrooms is a global education programme for schools, aiming to help millions of young people worldwide develop the knowledge, skills and values they need for life and work in a global economy.

 Recent research and evidence has shown that the majority of education systems around the world, including in the UK, are not equipping young people with the skills they need in this rapidly changing environment.
 Every country needs a high quality, inclusive and equitable school system that helps equip young people with the knowledge, skills and values to contribute locally and globally.
 To achieve this we used our global network, exceptional training quality and close relationships with international education systems to form partnerships between schools and develop the knowledge, skills and attitudes of their young people.

 Teachers and school leaders report that their pupils have enhanced core skills and most feel they are teaching core skills effectively.
-There are positive indicators of teacher and leader professional development, online school collaboration, and enhanced understanding among policy makers.
-68 per cent of teachers and school leaders report that core skills activities are better preparing their students to contribute to society, locally and globally.
-75 per cent of policy and decision makers report that the programme’s activities fully support their needs and priorities.
+There are positive indicators of teacher and leader professional development, online school collaboration, and enhanced understanding among policymakers.
+A total of 68 per cent of teachers and school leaders report that core skills activities are better preparing their students to contribute to society, locally and globally, with 75 per cent of policy and decision-makers reporting that the programme’s activities fully support their needs and priorities.

 In terms of lessons learnt from the latest programme, a DFID consultation in Autumn 2017 highlighted demand for reinstatement of reciprocal visits to bring the partnerships to life; as previously the programme offered funding for UK teachers to visit partner schools.
 For Connecting Classrooms 4, two-way teacher travel has been re-instated.